What parents need to know

+This enjoyable comedy delivers a worthwhile story about overcoming insecurities and battling peer pressure.
 Popularity and social ambition are hardly new plot points for a teen-geared movie, and TEEN SPIRIT's themes of tolerance, respect, and self-confidence won't come as a surprise to anyone who tunes in.
-In fact, there are few surprises to be found in this comedy -- but, happily, that doesn't stand in the way of it delivering a worthwhile story about overcoming insecurities and battling peer pressure.
+In fact, there are few surprises to be found in this movie -- but, happily, that doesn't stand in the way of its positive message.
 Amber and Lisa are a delightful odd couple, and their unlikely relationship puts both girls in a position to learn something positive about friendship and respect.
 Their actions aren't always saintly, but the good news is that they learn their lesson, change their behavior, and use the experience to inspire others to do the same.

 Of course, a story like this isn't believable without some stereotypes like "jocks" and "geeks," but teens will understand the role that these types play in illustrating behavior within the different student groups.
 Sexuality is prominent as it relates to popularity (girls flaunt their bodies to turn guys' heads) and as it's used to maintain a guy's interest, and there's some passionate kissing and fondling in a scene or two.
 All of this paints a fairly extreme picture of high school life for tweens, but teens will be able to weed through the fantasy, enjoy the humor, and pick out the positive aspects of this very funny movie.

 Families can talk about social status.
 Teens: How much does social status weigh on your mind?
 Is popularity a big deal among your friends/classmates?
 How is a someone's popularity decided?
 How does it factor into things like student groups and school elections?

 Have you ever faced peer pressure?
 How does it feel to have to choose between what's popular and what you believe in?
 What techniques can you use to cope with situations like this?
 How do friendship and self-confidence relate to this issue?